Last updated on January 25th, 2022

 Dwarf Patio Buddleia ‘Blue Chip’, ‘White Chip’ and ‘Red Chip’

-These compact and small Buddleia cultivars are another variety of dwarf Buddleja shrub that is perfect for patio pots.
+These compact and small Buddleia cultivars are another dwarf Buddleja shrub that is perfect for patio pots.
 Like other Buddleia, they are very attractive to a variety of beautiful butterflies, our much-loved bees and other beneficial insects that pollinate our plants and are important to pollinating crops.
 These Buddleias only grow to around 2ft (60cm) tall and make excellent compact plants for patio pots.

 Pruning